Wait ten minutes and your kitchen smells like heaven.

 For the longest time, I thought of this as a summer dish.
 Perhaps because I was conditioned to seeing my mother-in-law bring in a haul of tomatoes from her garden and work her magic on them.
 Then I saw the error of my ways—the utter foolishness of denying myself the pleasure of pomodori gratinati al forno–oven-roasted tomatoes–in the off season.
 Continue reading “Pomodori gratinati al forno (tomato, oven, heaven)”

 A few years ago my wife and I spent a weekend in Naples, the one in Italy, where we had pasta with chickpeas.
 The dish was life-changing.
 It’s so easy to prepare, so hearty and healthy, I can’t understand why I don’t cook it more often.
 Like every week.

 The affectionate term for them is gobbi—hunchbacks.
 I’m talking about cardone, that distant cousin to artichokes.
 A stalky plant with raised ribs, cardone resemble celery.
 Like the artichoke, cardone is a member of the thistle family.
 Just seeing (or hearing) the word “thistle,” if you know the prickly plant, you feel a wave of caution.
 Handle with care, yes, but eat them with great pleasure.
 Continue reading “Let Them Eat Thistles?”

-Glorious green!
 We had our neighbor here in Michigan to dinner one day.
 He was educated in Rome and traveled extensively in Italy during his time there.
 That day we ate a dish of pasta, enjoyed some wine, and talked.
 After clearing the table for the next course, I placed a pan of spinach in the middle of the table.

 My wife and I were having dinner at a restaurant in Reggio, Italy, one night.
 At the outset of a long meal, the server brought out affetatto (assorted sliced meats) and we were very much in heaven.
 Prosciuitto, mortadella, various salami–then came lard-thinly sliced, shimmering, buttery strips of lard that we rolled onto breadsticks.
-I don’t know about other […]

 Thanksgiving day in Italy.
 There will be no turkey in the roaster, no dressing and mashed potatoes and gravy, no pumpkin pie.
 Later tonight we’re meeting friends for Thanksgiving ravioli.
 We have to save ourselves for that.